 The card has a $95 annual fee, so in that regard it’s the same as the Sapphire Preferred.

-ThankYou points can be redeemed for 1.25 cents each towards the cost of airfare (and only airfare, and not other travel purchases, unlike the Sapphire Preferred) and there are also some great ThankYou partners, which I’d say are comparable in value to Ultimate Rewards.
+ThankYou points can be redeemed for one cent towards travel purchases, so that’s not as good as the 1.25 cents of value per point with the Sapphire Preferred.
+However, there are also some great ThankYou partners, which I’d say are comparable in value to Ultimate Rewards.

 Chase Sapphire Preferred Summary